nf-core/website/markdown/developers/testing_with_gitpod.md

 # Introduction

 Gitpod is an open-source developer platform that can be spun up quickly from a Git repository, containing all the programs needed to run your pipelines.
-It has many purposes, including: testing pipelines, learning Nextflow, reviewing/editing code and live views of edited markdown and HTML for webpage development.
+It has many purposes, including: testing pipelines, learning Nextflow, reviewing/editing code and live views of edited markdown/HTML for webpage development.
 In addition, within Gitpod, any change can be pushed to branches for review.

 Gitpod is free for use up to 50hours/month (currently).
 You can find their extensive documentation [here](https://gitpod.io/).